Are you busy chasing social status, the trappings of power, climbing the corporate ladder…?

 During my Erasmus months in Eastern Europe, it was a continuous, perennial party.

-Hundreds of students from all over Europe, free money from the program, zero school challenges, the most libertine environment, and only one mission: have the time of their life.
+Thousands of students from all over Europe, free money from the program, zero school challenges, the most libertine environment, and only one for all mission: have the time of your life.